 Finding Non-Drug Treatments for Unwanted Symptoms

-Depression can occur following an event that is emotionally traumatic for them, such as loss of a spouse, loss of a job, or following a period of poor nutrition, exposure to toxic chemicals, high stress, or other trauma or life circumstance that has left some negative impact upon someone.
-Without addressing these ACTUAL CONTRIBUTORS to the person’s condition, years may pass and they still take the drug.
-Yet, they will suffer from withdrawal if they try to quit.
-We focus on discovering what the real medical or other causes are for why a person is depressed, and address those.
+Depression can occur following an event that is emotionally traumatic such as loss of a spouse, of loss of a job.
+But depression can also follow a period of poor nutrition, exposure to toxic chemicals, high stress, or other stressful trauma or life circumstance that has left a negative impact.

-Bupropion Addiction Treatment that Leads to Natural Mental Health
+Bupropion Addiction Treatment that Leads to Natural, Drug-free Mental Health

 7. Smith MD, Maani CV.
 Norepinephrine.
 [Updated 2023 May 8].
 In: StatPearls [Internet].
 Treasure Island (FL): StatPearls Publishing; 2023 Jan-.
 Available from: https://www.ncbi.nlm.nih.gov/books/NBK537259/ [cited October 17 2023]